Josh Wesneski

 Josh assists clients with legal briefing and argument, case strategy, and appellate litigation.
 He has served as counsel in a number of high-profile trial and appellate matters.
 His practice covers a wide swath of subject areas, including administrative law, constitutional law, civil procedure, antitrust, arbitration, and securities.
 He has presented oral argument in several federal and state appellate courts, as well as in numerous trial-level proceedings.
 Josh also maintains a robust pro bono practice and is a member of Weil’s Pro Bono Committee.

 Josh has been recognized by Best Lawyers: Ones to Watch in America for his work in administrative and appellate law.
-In 2025, he was recognized by Lawdragon 500 on its “X – The Next Generation” list.
+In 2025 and 2026, he was recognized by Lawdragon 500 on its “X – The Next Generation” list.
 He is the co-author of the U.S. edition of Panoramic – Administrative & Public Law.
 Josh coordinates Weil’s Supreme Court alerts and its SCOTUS Term in Review.

 Key representations include:*